Coding Up a Storm - the agile way

 It still resonates loud within me now.

 Why?
-Because it’s what I do (still) everyday.
+Because it’s still the way I approach development projects now.
 In every project and for every problem.

 Make it work

 Freedom.
 That’s what this one means.
 Or it does to me.
-It means I can write whatever code I need to while I’m seeking a solution.
+It means we can write whatever code we need to while seeking solutions.

 It doesn’t matter if it ain’t pretty.